By: Susan Dugdale | Last modified: 08-21-2023

 While the speaker is avoiding the listener's eyes, the listener's task is to notice what that makes them feel like.

-Now change partners, and do it again.
+Now pick a new partner and do the exercise once again.
 When both people have had a turn listening and speaking bring everyone together again.

 Explain that they're going to do the complete exercise twice more with new partners, people they've not worked with previously.